Rescue of Sea Nymph: Inconsistencies

 Appel and Fuiava said they encountered a "force 11 storm" on May 3.
 Though the National Weather Service in Hawaii issued a small craft advisory for the ʻAlenuihāhā and Pailolo Channels that day, it recorded "no organized storm systems near the Hawaiian Islands on the dates of May 3, 2017 or the few days afterward."

-Not only is the claim that Maui and Lanai harbors could not accommodate Sea Nymph untrue, but Hawaiʻi has multiple such places to dock.
+The Associated Press not only debunked claims that the harbors of Maui and Lanai could not accommodate Sea Nymph, but also reported that Hawaiʻi has multiple such places to dock.
 Furthermore, Appel's descriptions of other landing opportunities not taken seem to assume that Kiritimati (population over 2,000 people) was uninhabited.
 As for the claims of tiger shark attacks, marine biologists refuted this, saying that the macropredators don't behave that way, nor do they grow to the lengths reported.

 On October 30, USCG spokesperson Lieutenant Scott Carr announced that in June, the Coast Guard contacted a ship calling itself Sea Nymph in the vicinity of Tahiti.
 That ship's captain said their ship was in no distress, and would make landfall the next day.
 According to the timeline given by Appel and Fuiava, this interaction happened after they allegedly had loss of engine and mast/rigging damage.
 On Today, Appel produced a GPS tracking unit, claiming that it was from her boat, and that it recorded Sea Nymph "nowhere near Tahiti".

 As for Appel's allegations against the Taiwanese ship, the Taipei Economic and Cultural Representative Office called them untrue, citing the Taiwanese vessel's "GPS and a satellite system that automatically submits its track, location, and speed to a 24-hour monitoring center. […] the fishing vessel stopped sailing right after spotting Ms. Appel's boat and never attempted to ram against their vessel or kill them as she claimed".